theoboldalex/theoboldalex.github.io/content/posts/more_project_euler_in_vim.md

 ---
 title: "Solving Project Euler Problems With Nothing But Vim - Part 2"
-date: 2023-08-30T20:37:46+01:00
+date: 2023-09-20T20:37:46+01:00
 draft: true
 ---

-Ok, last week's Project Euler solution using nothing but Vim was so fun to do, I decided to up the ante this week and attempt to solve the second problem in the Euler archive (Even Fibonacci Numbers).
+Ok, last time's Project Euler solution using nothing but Vim was so fun to do, I decided to up the ante this week and attempt to solve the second problem in the Euler archive (Even Fibonacci Numbers).
 This one is much more tricky; so get your [Macros](https://vim.fandom.com/wiki/Macros) ready and let's dive in.